kurokida/PsychWebTool/docs/tutorials/saveData.md

-The PsychWebTool includes jsPsych v.5.0.3 and provides three ways to save experimental data permanently.
+The PsychWebTool includes jsPsych v.5.0.3 and uses a lots of functions of it.
 I greately appreciate [Josh de Leeuw](https://twitter.com/joshdeleeuw) works.
+The PsychWebTool provides three ways to save experimental data permanently.

 ## Save the data as an object per trial